BaruaSourav/CMSC6950-Hydrographic-Statistics/README.md

 ```
 Running this will make an exact environment with all resolved dependencies.
 The `environment.yml` file is included with the repository.

-After that I have run the `conda activate Oceaonography` to activate the Oceanography environment inside conda.
+After that I have run the `conda activate Oceanography` to activate the Oceanography environment inside conda.

 Run `make` to redo the analysis and build the project report.